LeEnno/label-love/README.md

 	feed/http://www.example.com/awesome-entry/feed/

 As soon as that has happend the script takes your credentials and logs into Google as you would normally do.
-Some fancy authorization steps will run in the background.
+Some fancy authorization steps will run in the background using the (still) unofficial Google Reader API [documented here](https://code.google.com/p/google-reader-api/w/list "Wiki Pages - google-reader-api - Google Reader API - Google Project Hosting").
 Finally the URL is sent to Reader including the folder to organize the feed in.

 After completing execution it will report back if it's been successful or not.